-CONSEQUENCES OF NOT PASSING THE P4 - QUALIFYING EXAM
+CONSEQUENCES OF NOT PASSING REQUIRED EXAMS

 This is a reminder that the Doctor of Pharmacy Degree Requirements stipulates expected educational outcomes of the Doctor of Pharmacy degree program.
-For instance, the curriculum at CNUCOP is a minimum of four years of didactic and experiential coursework leading to a Doctor of Pharmacy degree (PharmD).
+For instance, the curriculum at CNUCOP consists of didactic and experiential coursework leading to a Doctor of Pharmacy degree (PharmD).
 The core curriculum is defined as a series of courses within each major sub-discipline (i.e., biomedical, pharmaceutical, social/behavioral/administrative, and clinical sciences) that will provide adequate depth, scope, timeliness, quality, sequence, and experiences needed to accomplish the expected educational outcomes of the Doctor of Pharmacy degree program.
-Students must successfully complete ALL required courses, all Milestone

-Examinations, , and P4 - Qualifying Exam, associated with the Doctor of Pharmacy program to be eligible for graduation and the conferral of the Doctor of Pharmacy degree.
+Students must successfully complete ALL required courses, all Milestone Examinations, , and Qualifying Exam, associated with the Doctor of Pharmacy program to be eligible for graduation and the conferral of the Doctor of Pharmacy degree.
 Successful remediation will be required and opportunities will be provided until the review session in May.
-Again, faculty recommend the candidates for the degree of Doctor of Pharmacy (PharmD).
-Therefore, students who do not successfully remediate in a timely manner will not receive conferral of degree by faculty which means they are not eligible to be conferred the PharmD at graduation in May of their graduation year.

 NAPLEX/MPJE/CPJE